 Bataan is a memorial march in honor of the heroes who defended the Philippine Islands during World War II.
 It is a challenging march through the high desert terrain of the White Sands Missile Range.

-Every Fall St. Mary’s University Army ROTC participates in the Army Ten Miler Race in Washington D.C.
+Every fall, the Cardinal Company participates in the Army Ten Miler Race in Washington D.C.
 The race runs around some of our nation’s most famous monuments.

 The U.S. Army Airborne School, located at Fort Benning, Georgia, is available to cadets that are enrolled in the program.
 The course is three weeks long, consisting of a ground week and jump week.
 With each week comes different types of training designed to teach you how to parachute out of airplanes and helicopters.
 It is an exciting, nonstop course that will push you to the limit.

 Air Assault training is available at different Army posts across the country.
 It is a 10- to 12-day course consisting of physical training, sling load training, rappelling, and a 12-mile timed road march in full combat gear.
 This is a tough course that will exhaust you both physically and mentally, but in the long run it will be worth everything you put into it!